A great way to help explain a new baby to a child is with the use of some children's books about pregnancy.

 You will find two types of books listed here.
 The books that primarily talk about pregnancy and birthing.
 These are a better choice if you are expecting a baby or if your child is very curious about the subject.
 Then there are the more general sex education books that have also talk about the subject in some detail (but usually only over 1 -4 pages).

-You will only find pregnancy books for children in this list that are readily available at bookshops today.
+You will only find pregnancy books in this list that are readily available at bookshops today.

 You can find more books about different topics in the main list of Sex Education Books for Children.